 Does Peter give a different testimony?
 No. For him, what fills up the picture of the last times are mockers and false teachers, who will privily bring in damnable heresies; @2 Peter 2: 1.

 And were these last times slow in arriving?
-No. John, the last of the apostles, John, who, perhaps, gives us to see &#8220;angels,&#8221; but at the same time the Church in decay, and ready at the end to be spued out of the Lord&#8217;s mouth, this John makes us know that in his time these things were not delayed. &#8220;Little children, it is the last time; and as ye have heard that Antichrist shall come, even now are there many antichrists, whereby we know that it is the last time,&#8221; 1 @John 2: 18.
-Why *whereby,* if there had been real progress other than in evil?
+No. John, the last of the apostles, John, who, perhaps, gives us to see "angels," but at the same time the Church in decay, and ready at the end to be spued out of the Lord's mouth, this John makes us know that in his time these things were not delayed.
+"Little children, it is the last time; and as ye have heard that Antichrist shall come, even now are there many antichrists, whereby we know that it is the last time," @1 John 2: 18 [A.V.].
+Why *whereby*, if there had been real progress other than in evil?

 However amiable and sincere he may be, I pity the man who, in presence of such testimonies, can believe in a real progress of the Church in good through the absence of the apostles.
 I pity still more a body of pastors who, comparing themselves with the apostolic work and condition, can put themselves forward as the proof of a true progress.

-The revelation which, according to the divine knowledge, is given us, of the period of this *real progress,* only confirms the prophetic previsions and touching lamentations of the hearts of the apostles.
-Paul says to the Thessalonians, &#8220;Let no man deceive you by any means: for that day shall not come except there come a falling away first, and that man of sin be revealed, the son of perdition&#8230; For the mystery of iniquity doth already work: only he who now letteth will let until he be taken out of the way.
-And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth and shall destroy with the brightness of his coming,&#8221; @2 Thessalonians 2:3 - 8.
-And the Apocalypse, which, according to the &#8220;Examination&#8221; itself, &#8220;closes so admirably the New Testament,&#8221; shews us that the Church ends by being spued out of the mouth of the Lord, having already, in its first phase, left its first love.
+The revelation which, according to the divine knowledge, is given us, of the period of this *real progress* only confirms the prophetic previsions and touching lamentations of the hearts of the apostles.
+Paul says to the Thessalonians, "Let no man deceive you by any means: for that day shall not come except there come a falling away first, and that man of sin be revealed, the son of perdition ... .
+For the mystery of iniquity doth already work: only he who now letteth will let until he be taken out of the way.
+And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth and shall destroy with the brightness of his coming," @2 Thessalonians 2: 3-8.
+And the Apocalypse, which, according to the "Examination" itself, "closes so admirably the New Testament," shews us that the Church ends by being spued out of the mouth of the Lord, having already, in its first phase, left its first love.
 And when the things which are (the seven golden

 {28}